As detailed in our Cookie Policy,

 The track from the car park at Renscombe Farm to the Chapel and headland is a bit of a yomp to say the least; the quarry being the only point of any interest.

-Turn left at the end and there is a fairly long circular walk back to the car park along a relatively low and uninteresting bit of cliff and through the edge of Worth Matravers.
+Turn left at the end and there is a fairly long circular walk back to the car park.
+This is along a relatively low and uninteresting bit of cliff to Winspit Quarry, and then back through the edge of Worth Matravers.

 I have to admit that I find the Royal Marines Table and Benches on Emmetts Hill near St Aldhelmʼs Head confusing.